adidas Adizero Control x RHEON™

 1% is the Difference between Glory and Pain.

-Adizero Control was created with and for the fastest road racing athletes in the world.
+Adizero Control was created with and designed for the fastest road racing athletes in the world.

-The 9-piece collection was designed to help elite runners go even faster on race day, made possible by combining years of athlete insight with the latest innovations in materials & design from RHEON LABS.
+The 9-piece collection was developed to help elite runners go even faster on race day, made possible by combining years of athlete insight with the cuttoing edge innovations in materials & design from RHEON LABS.

 // Behind the Design